 How to manage virtual fatigue in your workplace

 Aptly dubbed “Zoom and gloom” by the Daily Mail, the concept of “virtual fatigue” is a living reality for so many workforces at this very moment in time.
-The COVID-19 pandemic has forced many teams into home and remote working, making conference calls the backbone of keeping in touch with colleagues, customers and suppliers.
+Remote working is becoming the norm, making conference calls the backbone of keeping in touch with colleagues, customers and suppliers.

 With the benefit of the connected flexibility afforded to us by platforms such as Zoom, Google Meet and Microsoft Teams comes an associated cost; a level of burnout from focusing so intently on what would previously have been a simple human interaction.